Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 I found https://github.com/visionspacetec, specifically the VT104
 repositories that have a PC104 connector.

+Figure out what all the PC104 pins are supposed to do and document them.

+You could use one of the receive AX5043s ANTP1 port as an alternate transmitter.
+You could use the same PA or a different PA, either way a QPC1022 RF switch could handle the choice.
+You could even have separate antennas.
+But maybe instead of this design the board in a 2-board set with the necessary circuitry to switch RF from one board to the other and activity from one board to the other, monitoring of error lines, automatic takeover on a failure, etc.  Would have to sync stored data between the two processors.

+Figure out where the external RF connections need to be so the layout can be simplified around that.

+Figure out temperature ratings on all parts and get as many to be 105C or better as possible.
+The outliers at the moment are:

+    * RTC.
+Probably only the MCP7940NT-E/MS from Microchip is suitable, but it draws 20 times the standby power.
+    * AX5043 - Not another option available.
+	* RBP-140+ - Could replace the filter with discrete components.
+	* AD4PS+1 - Not sure about this one, perhaps three transformers could be used.

 After the MRAMs and second CAN bus, GPIOs are running short.
 We have some options.
 A 2-4 decoder could do this, but you would also need an enable (and thus pullups), and it would really only recover one GPIO.